manux32/7dtdSdxMods/Manux_BasicFishing/README.md

 | ![Grilled Fish](Icons/grilledFish.png) | ![Boiled Fish](Icons/boiledFish.png) | ![Charred Fish](Icons/charredFish.png) | ![Fish Stew](Icons/fishStew.png) | ![Fish And Chips](Icons/fishAndChips.png) |
 |:---:|:---:|:---:|:---:|:---:|
 | Grilled Fish | Boiled Fish | Charred Fish | Fish Stew | Fish And Chips |

+## How to fish
+### Fishing Rod
+#### Required items
+- Fishing Rod
+- Fish Bait
+- Fish Bait Basket
+- Fishing Pliers
+#### Steps
+- Put the Fish Bait Basket on the ground close to where you want to fish.
+- Using the Fishing Pliers, upgrade(right-click) the Fish Bait Basket to add Fish Bait in it.
+Fish Bait(gore block) will spawn on top of the basket.
+- Using the Fishing Rod, aim at the Fish Bait that's on top of the basket, and right-click to put Fish Bait on the Fishing Rod.
+You will see the Fishing Rod icon change to indicate it is baited.
+Be fast, otherwise the bait will escape.
+- Using the Fishing Rod, right-click a body of water to start fishing.
+- When you have caught something, the fishing Rod icon will change to indicate it, and its mesh will become a bag.
+- Right-click on the ground with your Fishing Rod to put a Livewell there.
+Than loot it!

+### Fishing Trap
+#### Required items
+- Fishing Trap
+- Fish Bait
+- Fishing Trap Bait Basket
+- Fishing Pliers
+#### Steps
+- Put the Fishing Trap Bait Basket on the ground close to where you want to fish.
+- Using the Fishing Pliers, upgrade(right-click) the Basket to add Fish Bait in it.
+Fish Bait(gore block) will spawn on top of the basket.
+- Using the Fishing Trap, aim at the Fish Bait that's on top of the basket, and right-click to put Fish Bait in the Trap.
+You will see the Fishing Trap icon change to indicate it is baited.
+Be fast, otherwise the bait will escape.
+- Using the Fishing Trap, right-click a body of water to start fishing.
+- When you have caught something, the fishing Trap icon will change to indicate it, and its mesh will become a bag.
+- Right-click on the ground with your Fishing Trap to put a Livewell there.
+Than loot it!

 ## Potential conflicts:
 This mod adds 2 new lootcontainers in **loot.xml**, IDs **145-146**.